DISTRHO/Cardinal/docs/CARDINAL-MODULES.md

 [Ildaeil](https://github.com/DISTRHO/Ildaeil) is a mini-plugin host based on [Carla](https://kx.studio/Applications:Carla).
 This is a Cardinal/Rack module of Ildaeil with 2 audio IO.

-Currently Ildaeil supports (Carla) internal and LV2 plugins.
+Currently Ildaeil supports (Carla) internal, LV2 and JSFX plugins.
 More plugin support will be added in future releases.

 There is no way to automate hosted plugin parameters yet.